-In Rural Cluster and Village designations, an additional residential unit is permitted in a single detached, semidetached, or street townhouse dwelling, or in a structure ancillary to such dwelling, to a maximum of two dwelling units per lot.
+In Rural Cluster and Village designations, an additional residential unit may be permitted in a principal dwelling or in a structure ancillary to such dwelling, to a maximum of two dwelling units per lot, in accordance with the policies of this subsection.

-ADDITIONAL RESIDENTIAL UNITS IN SERVICED VILLAGES In Serviced Village designations, an additional residential unit is permitted in a single detached, semi-detached, or street townhouse dwelling, and/or in a structure ancillary to such dwelling, to a maximum of three dwelling units per lot, where sufficient centralized waste water and water supply capacity exists.
+ADDITIONAL RESIDENTIAL UNITS IN SERVICED VILLAGES

+In Serviced Village designations, additional residential units are permitted in a principal dwelling, and/or in a structure ancillary to such dwelling, to a maximum of three dwelling units per lot, where sufficient centralized waste water and water supply capacity exists and in accordance with the policies of this subsection.